RitikaDesai98/Artificial-Intelligence/README.md

 # INFSCI2440
-University of Pittsburgh - Artificial Intelligence
+University of Pittsburgh - INFSCI 2440